CLASS

 Twice monthly Paint-Ins at the Litchfield Exchange with Danny McLaughlin;

 Stained Glass courses with Kathy Welde and Sharon Knost, held at the Parish Hall of Holy Cross Faith Memorial Church, on Mondays, Tuesdays and Fridays.
-Spring schedule posted on CLASS List above.
+The Fall schedule will be posted on CLASS List above in August.
 If you are interested, call Linda at 843.235.9600 and we'll see if we can get you in one of the classes.

-Lee Brockington will host her next semi-annual Women's Retreat at the Sea View Inn, in October, 2024;
+Lee Brockington will host her next semi-annual Women's Retreat at the Sea View Inn, Tuesday-Thursday, October 21-23, 2025;

-Imagine Charters, 6-passenger pontoon boat excursions on the rivers and tributaries of Winyah Bay to Arcadia, Hasty Point and the PeeDee, captained by Paul Kenny and interpreted by Lee Brockington, are scheduled for the "season."
-Dates and availability posted on CLASS List & Publishing above;
+Imagine Charters, 5-passenger pontoon boat excursions on the rivers and tributaries of Winyah Bay to Arcadia, Hasty Point and PeeDee Plantations, captained by Paul Kenny and interpreted by Lee Brockington.
+The Spring schedule is posted on CLASS List above (and soon the summer schedule!) and additional charters are available upon request;

 CLASS LLC (productions and publishing) and The Moveable Feast are owned and managed by Linda Ketron, 843.235.9600 or [email protected].